thiagodnf/ms-email/README.md

 3. Enter the following Heroku config variables.
     - **DATABASE_URL**: The URL to your database
-    - **API_TOKEN**: The token used for accessing the API and send request 4.Click the Deploy button.
+    - **API_TOKEN**: The token used for accessing the API and send request
+4. Click the Deploy button.
 Heroku then deploys this repository to a new Heroku app on your account.